alteryx/ayx-developer-sdk/docs/howto/how-to-make-tensorflow-plugin-with-ui/tensorflow-plugin-with-ui.md

 export default DataInputSection;
 ```

-We define the attributes and key value pairs for several config text inputs using our earlier defined `ConfigTextInput`.
+We define the attributes and key-value pairs for several config text inputs using our earlier defined `ConfigTextInput`.
-Then, we bundle them up into a grid to neatly display the inputs.
-You may have noticed, but note the `vKey` values and `label`s and how they match our `provider.tool_config` values we mocked earlier.
+Then, we bundle them into a grid to neatly display the inputs.
+You may have noticed, but note the `key` values and `labels and how they match our `provider.tool_config` values we mocked earlier.
-These will be how the User(s) define their data options as we've discussed.
+As we've discussed, these will be how the User (s) define their data options.
-There will be similar additions for other values in coming src as well.
+There will also be similar additions for other values in the coming src.

 #### Component(s): `model-views.tsx`, `ModelSection`, `TokenTranslation`